bnovakovic/GameList_Converter/README.md

 ### UI Module (commonMain)
 The UI module contains the user interface components for the application and is used as the presentation layer.

+### Command Executor
+The Command Executor module is responsible for executing command line instructions.

 ### GameListProvider
 The GameListProvider module is responsible for loading the list of objects from the `gamelist.xml` file that contain information about the games and the system that runs them.
 It handles the parsing and extraction of game information from the XML file.